JuliaCon/www.juliacon.org/config.md

 keep_path = ["2019/", "2018/", "2017/", "2016/", "2015/", "2014/"]

 # Global configuration per event
+# The key in the configuration represents the link address, and might be different from the year,
+# the `year` is storead as configuration entry instead
+# The `global = false` events are showns as `Local events in $year` at the top of the page for a given year.
 # The `alert` displays the message on the top of the website
 # For the `header` each entry can be either "Link Title"::String => "Link Url"::String
 #                                        or "Link Title"::String => "SubMenu"::Vector{Pair{String, String}}